 Gina’s By the Sea (Dennis)

-Established in 1938, Gina’s by the Sea is a landmark eighty-seat restaurant located just steps from the beautiful beaches of Cape Cod Bay in the historic district of Dennis, Massachusetts.
+Established in 1938, Gina’s by the Sea is a landmark eighty-seat restaurant.
 It is best described as casual elegance in an unpretentious setting.

 Mayflower Cafe (Provincetown)

-During the winter of 1929-1930, the Janoplis brothers built the Mayflower Café where it stands today.
-Going through many changes with family members The Mayflower is currently owned and operated by the third generation of Janoplis’ Donna, Darin, and Michael and offers a diverse menu of seafood and multicultural cuisine.
+During the winter of 1929-1930, the Janoplis brothers built the Mayflower Café.
+The Mayflower is currently owned and operated by the third generation of Janoplis’ family and offers a diverse menu of seafood and multicultural cuisine.

 Comments are closed.